Carsten Stoll

 ECCV T-CAP Workshop, 2024

 EPOCH is a framework for monocular 3D human pose estimation that uses the full perspective camera model instead of common weak-perspective approximations.
 It jointly estimates camera parameters and 3D pose through a lifter network and a regressor network, establishing an unambiguous 2D-to-3D relationship.
-The approach achieves state-of-the-art results on Human3.6M and MPI-INF-3DHP with improved generalization to unseen data.

 fNeRF: High Quality Radiance Fields from Practical Cameras